Germanisation of Gaul: Batavians in Gaul

-The Batavi (Germanic tribe) were one of the initial tribes to settle in Gaul specifically in the middle Rhine region which has been evidenced by numismatic evidence that was found as coins can be traced back to the Chatti tribe who consisted of the Batavi (Germanic tribe) specifically the silver triquetrum coins.
-The migration of the Batavi occurred somewhere between 50-40 B.C., which was after the Gallic Wars.
+The Batavi were one of the initial tribes to settle in Gaul specifically in the Rhine-Meuse delta region which has been evidenced by numismatic evidence that was found as coins can be traced back to the Chatti tribe who consisted of the Batavi specifically the silver triquetrum coins.
+The migration of the Batavi occurred somewhere between 50-40 BC, which was after the Gallic Wars.
 The coinage evidence further positions that the Batavi were a combination of the Eburones who were victims of corrective action led by Julius Caesar in 53 and 51 BC and that the immigration from the central Rhine region caused a mixing of various populations, hence creating the Batavi as a new tribal group.
-The Ethnogenesis of the Batavi (Germanic tribe) into Gaul is reflected by the circulation and production of the triquetrum coinages shortly after the Gallic Wars that evidences the hypothesis that the mass migration of Germanic peoples was rooted in 'Caesarian frontier policy'.
+The Ethnogenesis of the Batavi into Gaul is reflected by the circulation and production of the triquetrum coinages shortly after the Gallic Wars that evidences the hypothesis that the mass migration of Germanic peoples was rooted in Caesarian frontier policy.
 The coins were a major source of influence for the Germanic peoples as they were probably used to forge and combine clientship networks, as well as other process that integrated Gaul into a new Batavian society.
 Another form of Germanic influence was through a Batavian 'foedus' that satisfied Rome's concern of having a reliable ally to guard the northern Gallic frontier.
 This foedus ensured that the Batavians were excused from paying tribute and needed only to support troops, increasing their influence and power.

 Germanisation during the post-classical history period and Middle Ages

 Towards the end of the post-classical history period and the onset of the Middle Ages, there were various invasions, which led to the settlement of a large and collective body of Germans in Roman Gaul.
 One of the earliest invasions of the Roman Empire was conducted by the Visigoths, that were a major group of Germanic peoples.
-However, this invasion was very far from affecting the Romans who held on strong until the year 9 A.D. when the Romans were defeated and Germanisation seemed imminent as the Romans were pushed into defence against various Germanic peoples who were impatient to push the boundary and enter Roman territory.
+However, this invasion was very far from affecting the Romans who held on strong until the year 9 AD when the Romans were defeated and Germanisation seemed imminent as the Romans were pushed into defence against various Germanic peoples who were impatient to push the boundary and enter Roman territory.
 Many scholars agree that if there had not been a sudden and alarming influx of populations from the Germanic peoples into Gaul and other regions, the Roman Empire might have collapsed completely much earlier than it actually did.